mariaonoeva/stat-repo/freq/script.md

 each other.
 I just found out that some conditions significantly more natural then the others.
-But for this experiment it doesn’t make much sense because I had the variables that I predict to have more impact on the dependent variable – rating of the items.
+But for this experiment it doesn’t make much sense because I had the variables that I predict to have more impact on rating of the items, aka my dependent variable.

-To check the impact of the independent variables I applied ANOVA and lm().
+To check the impact of the independent variables, I applied ANOVA and lm().
 Maybe one of the independent variables affected the dependent, maybe their combinations did.

-One issue that was neglected above is data type.
-My data are ordinal and not continuous, I mentioned it there.
-For me it was important to understand how all these models (Anova and lm) work, so I just played with them.
+One issue that was neglected above is **data type**.
+My data are **ordinal**, not continuous.
+For me it was important to understand how all these other models (Anova and lm) work, so I just played with them.
 For the real analysis of my data and need **ordinal** library.

 ``` r
 library(ordinal)
 ```

-Here is the model that is developed for ordinal type of data.
+Cumulative Link Model (CLM) that is developed for ordinal type of data.
+“Cumulative” means the model estimates the probability that the response falls in a certain category or any lower one (here from 1 to 7).
+“Link” is a special type of function (logit, probit, cloglog, etc.), that is used for the model.

 The output table looks familiar, there are coefficients, estimates, SEs and now z-value.
 The results are in some cases very similar to those from lm, but in others very different.

 ``` r
 e1_df$rating1 = as.factor(e1_df$rating1)